front-end-foundations/session1/readme.md

 ## Browser Tools

-Open the folder (`cmd-o`) `box-model-inspector` as a project in the text editor and open `index.html` in Chrome.
+Open the folder (`cmd-o`) `session1` in the text editor and then open `box-model-inspector/index.html` in Chrome.
 Right click on any text and choose `Inspect`.

-No matter which browser you are working in, the inspector is your first line of defense when troubleshooting and should be kept open at all times
+No matter which browser you are working in, the inspector is your first line of defense when troubleshooting and should be kept open _at all times_ when you are working.

 ## The Three Pillars of Web Design

-* Content (HTML)
+* Content (HTML) - uses HTML tags to semantically markup the contents
-* Appearance (CSS)
+* Appearance (CSS) - uses CSS rules to determine how the content will appear to the user
-* Behavior (JavaScript)
+* Behavior (JavaScript) - uses scripts written in JavaScript to allow the user to interact with the content

+* Try - click on the cat picture and note the changes in the document

 Akin to MVC development:

-* model, view, controller (MVC - database, interface, logic)
+* model, view, controller (MVC) - database, interface, logic

+#### Semantics

+HTML tags can be styled to look any way you want.
+They convey meaning to the code that comprises the document and help make it understandable. _ HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) _ - not stylistically important.

+This is central the _separation of concerns_: content, display, behavior (html, css, javascript).

+Concerns are the different aspects of software functionality.
+For instance, in MVC, the business logic or _controller_ is a concern, and the interface or _view_ through which a person uses this logic is another.

+The separation of concerns keeps the code for each of these concerns separate.
+Changing the interface should not require changing the business logic code, and vice versa.
+This makes it possible to assign different roles and responsibilities to each area for workgroups.

 ### User Agent Styles

 User agent styles are the default styles for HTML elements.
 By default the browser has placed margins above and below the header, paragraph and on all four sides of the body.
+These default styles make sure that the content is understandable even in the absence of a style sheet.

 ### Block vs Inline

 Most HTML tags or elements all have a default `display` property which is set to `block` which means that they create a rectangular region in the browser.

 The "opposite" of block in HTML is inline.
-An example might be a piece of italicized text `<em>` or a link `<a>` inside a paragraph.
-A `<span>` tag is used to create arbitrary inline (like `<em>`) elements.
+An example might be a piece of italicized text `<em>` or a link `<a>`.
+A `<span>` tag is used to create arbitrary inline elements.

 * Try: use the inspector to set the em tag to display block.

 The paragraph tag - `<p>` - creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.

-A `<div>` tag is a special block tag which is used to create a logical division in your code.
+A `<div>` tag is a block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

 * Try: use the inspector to change the `div` tag to an `article` tag.